The New Jedi Order: Dark Tide I: Onslaught

 Dark Tide: Onslaught (also released as Dark Tide I: Onslaught) is the first novel in a two-part story by Michael A. Stackpole, published in 2000.

 The novel begins right after the Second Battle of Helska.
 With the help of the New Republic military Leia Solo, her daughter Jaina, and Danni Quee all help forces around the Outer Rim territories unite against the Yuuzhan Vong.
 Luke Skywalker takes Jacen Solo with him to Belkaden to find the Yuuzhan Vong.
 While they are there Jacen has a vision of himself saving many people by killing various Vong warriors.
 He interprets the vision as a sign that he needs to free the Yuuzhan Vong's slaves, but he is captured.
 Luke rescues Jacen and they go to Dantooine, where Anakin Solo, Jacen's brother, and Mara are searching for a cure for the Vong disease.

 Meanwhile, two Jedi Knights Corran Horn and Ganner Rhysode are sent on a mission to Bimmiel to find missing university students that were taken by the Yuuzhan Vong.
-Corran and Ganner save the students but Corran is severley wounded by Yuuzhan Vong warriors.
+Corran and Ganner save the students but Corran is severely wounded by Yuuzhan Vong warriors.
 The novel culminates in the Battle of Dantooine.
 Luke kills the Vong War Coordinator and releases the slaves.
 New Republic fleets started to evacuate the remaining Dantooine refugees.
 On Bimmiel, the Yuuzhan Vong, who are led by Commander Shedao Shai, discover the two dead Yuuzhn Vong warriors that Corran killed and he vows to kill the Jedi who killed his warriors.